benkehoe/aws-sso-util/docs/check.md

 * If no unique AWS SSO intance was found, either because no specifier was found or because the specifier matched more than one of them, it will print all matched instances, the specifier, and the entire set of instances, and exit with return code 103.

 If `aws-sso-util check` finds a unique instance, and neither `--account-id` nor `--role-name` are given, it will print the details of the instance, the specifier, and the entire set of instances, and exit with return code 0 (success).
+To print out these details when also checking access to an account and/or role, use the `--instance-details` flag.

 If you provide the flag `-vvv` (which turns the logging level of `aws_sso_lib` to `DEBUG`), the details of the AWS SSO instance collection and filtering process will be printed.

+## AWS SSO token check

+`aws-sso-util check` attempts to load the user's AWS SSO token.
+If `--force-refresh` is provided, it goes through the login process.
+Otherwise, it attempts to load the cached token.
+Either way, on successful retrieval of the token, the expiration is printed; on failure, it will exit with code 201.
+To skip this step when not checking access to an account or role (which requires the token anyway), use the `--skip-token-check` flag.

+`aws-sso-util check` attempts to identify common problems with cached tokens, including permissions errors.

-## AWS SSO access
+## AWS SSO access check

-`aws-sso-util` can check if the user has access to a particular account and/or role.
+`aws-sso-util` can check if the user has access to a particular account and/or role using the `--account-id` and `--role-name` options.

-If the above AWS SSO instance check passed, the instance is printed.

-If a valid token cannot be found and the user cannot be logged in, it will print an error and exit with return code 201.
-Otherwise, the expiration of the token is printed.

 If only `--account-id` is given, `aws-sso-util check` will find if any roles are accessible in that account, and print them out.
 If no roles are accessible in that account, it will print an error and exit with return code 202.